• Skip to primary navigation

 • Quick and easy: Just 3 ingredients, no special equipment needed, and just 15 minutes of prep time.

-• Healthy vegan truffle recipe (dairy-free, gluten-free, and nut-free) using vegan dark chocolate, which is low in sugar and includes antioxidants & heart-healthy fats.
+• Healthy vegan truffle recipe (dairy-free, gluten-free, and nut-free) using vegan dark chocolate.
 Coconut cream is simply the liquid that is squeezed from coconut meat, which is high in potassium, magnesium, and antioxidants.

 • Homemade truffles make a great gift for the holidays, Valentine's Day, or any special occasion.